cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_model_profile_syntax.md

 Recommended values are common lowercase names of methods for encoding binary values: (binary, hex, base64)
 <br>*Example: base64*

-**hash_concatenation_seperator**
+**hash_concatenation_separator**
 (mandatory)<br>
-Character or string of characters to be used as seperator when concatinating fields before hashing.
+Character or string of characters to be used as separator when concatinating fields before hashing.
 <br>*Example: |*

 **hash_timestamp_format_sqlstyle**